aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 Modify the X-Ray widget on the CloudWatch dashboard Per Minute widget to show the metrics from the ALB in the secondary region:

-* Open up the [Cloudwatch Dashboards](https://console.aws.amazon.com/cloudwatch/) page and select the dashboard from the previous lab
+* Open up the [CloudWatch Dashboards](https://console.aws.amazon.com/cloudwatch/) page and select the dashboard from the previous lab
 * Change the region (top right of screen) to your Secondary region
 * Add in the **RequestCount** metric for the ALB in the secondary region (default us-east-1)
 * Add in the **ALB 2XX, 4XX and 5XX** metrics for the ALB in the secondary region (default us-east-1)